didacb/InfIntE/vignettes/Title.md

 - cython
 - python-dev

+Also, the following python modules need to be installed:

+- numpy
+-texttable

 ## Example Data <a name="test"></a>

 We illustrate how InfIntE works using wheat foliar bacterial ASV data.